DaniOwnerShip/AIAgentsProjecctsLab/ClaudCode/sack-line/README.md

 # UPDATES

+UPDATE: fix connection

-UPDATE: Aplicación reparada por OpenCode by promts: Analyze my app at ./sack-line.
+- Aplicación reparada por OpenCode by promts: Analyze my app at ./sack-line.
 There is a PLC connection function that fails. | the error persist. when i push the "Conectar" button, the app show me the error "An object could not be cloned"

-UPDATE: [commit: improved by agent skills]
+UPDATE:  improved by agent skills
-Aplicación mejorada con las skills https://github.com/DaniOwnerShip/AgentsGit.git
+- Aplicación mejorada con las skills https://github.com/DaniOwnerShip/AgentsGit.git

 # SackLine Monitor